-We offer a variety of things to do in Cayman; there are activities in Cayman for non-divers as well.
+We offer a variety of activities including lessons for diving in Grand Cayman; there are plenty of things to do in Cayman for non-divers as well.

 The atmosphere is very informal and Cayman Marine Lab is the only marine eco-tourism operation in the entire Caribbean run by a "real" marine biologist, Tom Byrnes Ph.D.